-Conventional conditioners imbed the diamond grit into the bond matrix, thus limiting the diamond grit protrusion and uniformity.
-The Phoenix CVD diamond bond matrix differs in that it encapsulates the diamond grit providing maximum diamond exposure for any chosen diamond grit size with remarkable uniformity.
+Conventional conditioners embed the diamond grit into the bond matrix, thus limiting the diamond grit protrusion and uniformity.
+The Phoenix® CVD diamond bond matrix differs in that it encapsulates the diamond grit providing maximum diamond exposure for any chosen diamond grit size with remarkable uniformity.

 The Diamond Grit:

-The Phoenix conditioners have also been designed to provide the highest percentage of working grit available.
+The Phoenix® pad conditioners have also been designed to provide the highest percentage of working grit available.
 Working grit is defined as the percentage of diamond grit that actually makes contact with the pad.
-Maintaining uniform diamond exposure and an extremely flat substrate maximizes the number of “working grit” on the surface.
+Maintaining uniform diamond exposure and an extremely flat substrate maximises the number of 'working grit' on the surface.
 A high percentage of working grit provides more stable conditioner performance since the percentage of diamond grit does not change dramatically during the life of the conditioner.

 Extended Conditioner Life

 The Phoenix® conditioner’s high working grit percentage results in longer conditioner life and more gradual decay of the pad cut rate.

 Our Diamonexl® product range utilises advanced quality control systems for raw material selection and process control to provide consistent conditioners, which results in excellent process repeatability.
 These features enable consistent material removal rate throughout the life of the conditioner and conditioner-to-conditioner.